|Rank||Product||Highlights||Trial / Warranty|

 - Density– Medium

-The quality of this pillow is undeniable as is it’s longevity, given that Nature is renowned for excellent customer service.
+The quality of the Sobakawa Cloud Pillow is undeniable as is it’s longevity, given that Nature is renowned for excellent customer service.
 Because this pillow has buckwheat filling, it may not be the best choice for everyone, even if they do find it comfortable.
 However, those who love it, swear by it.
-This is especially true for those suffer from neck or back pain, headaches, or snoring and nothing else seems to help.
+This is especially true for those suffer from neck or back pain, headaches, or snoring, and nothing else seems to help.

 While the pillow is not adjustable without modification, it has a good balance of fill for proper support of any size body, even in a small pillow package size.
 If Nature’s Pillows Sobakawa Pillow sounds like an interesting product, you should definitely check it out.
 Most third-party sellers offer a 30-day return so you can at least try it out before committing.
 With two sizes to choose from, it also provides support to a wide variety of body sizes and preferences (although in our trials we saw the smaller size fit a wide range of body types).